Chushihyun/MT-DETR/README.md

 # MT-DETR
-Official Pytorch implementation of "MT-DETR: Robust End-to-end Multimodal Detection with Confidence Fusion" (WACV 2023)
+This is the Pytorch implementation of WACV 2023 paper: "MT-DETR: Robust End-to-end Multimodal Detection with Confidence Fusion"

+Code will be release soon.